 The Museum of Contemporary Art is one of the country’s largest art museums.
 It belongs to the University of São Paulo and other schools and faculties that conduct a joint activity research program in Aesthetics, Art History, and its interfaces.
 The most significant schools and faculties of the University of São Paulo for that research program are the School of Communications and Arts; the School of Arts, Science and Humanities; the Faculty of Architecture and Urbanism; and the Faculty of Philosophy, Letters and Human Science.

-As a visiting research professor at the Contemporary Art Museum of the University of São Paulo (MAC USP), she is working on the research “Relations between Music and Visual Arts in the Contemporaneity” and “Heritage Interpretation: Museum, Culture, and Society.”
+As a visiting research professor at the University of São Paulo, she worked on the research “Relations between Music and Visual Arts in the Contemporaneity” and “Heritage Interpretation: Museum, Culture, and Society” at the Contemporary Art Museum (2020-2021).
 For this purpose, her research project titled “Art and Facts: Image, Sound, and Rhythm of Global Culture.
-Aesthetics of Everyday Life” is in development.
+Aesthetics of Everyday Life” was developed.

 Art and Facts: The Image, Sound and Rhythm of Global Culture